cilium/cilium/Documentation/admin.rst

-With kubernetes there is only one implicit logical network for pods, so rather than creating a network, you start the kubernetes apiserver with a prefix matching your Cilium prefix (e.g., ``--service-cluster-ip-range="f00d:1::/112"``)
+With kubernetes there is only one implicit logical network for pods, so rather than creating a network, you start the kubernetes API server with a prefix matching your Cilium prefix (e.g., ``--service-cluster-ip-range="f00d:1::/112"``)

 **Important note**: The `service-cluster-ip-range` is currently limited to a single address